The-Best-Codes/bestcodes-react-site/README.md

 ## BestCodes Website - React

 This is the open source code for my website.
-I used `motion` (previously `framer-motion`) for the animations, `nodemailer` for the contact page, and tailwind for styling.
+I used `motion` for the animations, `nodemailer` for the contact page, and tailwind for styling.
 Check it out here:
 **[https://bestcodes.dev](https://bestcodes.dev)**